 The cost of quarantine covers your meals which you will probably — depending on the facility — have the options of vegetarian, halal, Western, or Korean food.
 They should ask your food requirements upon check-in and will leave food outside your door three times a day.

-You cannot order outside restaurant food delivery from the facilities, but you may be able to have packaged food delivered and left at your door from Coupang or Gmarket.
+You most likely cannot order outside restaurant food delivery from the facilities, but you may be able to have packaged food delivered and left at your door from Coupang or Gmarket.
 This is especially helpful if you have any dietary restrictions like gluten allergy.
 Some people have reported their facilities as not able to accept delivery at all, so keep that in mind.

-Can I smoke in the Quarantine Facilities in Korea?
+Can I smoke in the quarantine facilities in Korea?

 If you need more essential supplies (e.g. toilet paper, water), call the facility operator to request more.
-For anything else, you can order online and have it delivered to the facility with the room number, and they will leave it at your door.
+For anything else, check with the staff at your facility and see if you can order online and have it delivered to the facility.
+They may be able to leave it at your door.

 Be aware that some facilities will turn away any delivery, so check beforehand.
 If there’s something that you know you’ll need, try to pack it in your suitcase before your flight to Korea.